physiopy/phys2bids/docs/howto.rst

 First, we need to ensure ``phys2bids`` knows where our trigger channel is, and for this we can use the argument ``-chtrig``. ``-chtrig`` has a default of 1.
 For the text file used in this example, the trigger information is the second column of the raw file; the first recorded channel.
-Remember, ``phys2bids`` treats time as a hidden channel, always in position 0.
+Remember, ``phys2bids`` treats time as a hidden channel, always in position 0. the trigger to be plotted enter -tr and -ntp".

-Look back at the last command line output, from the section above.
-It said "Not plotting trigger.
-If you want the trigger to be plotted enter -tr or -ntp, preferably both".
 Also, it told us 0 timepoints were expected and none were found.
 So, we need to give ``phys2bids`` some more information for it to correctly read the trigger information in the data.
 In this tutorial file, there are 158 time points (triggers) and the TR is 1.2 seconds.
-Using these arguments, we can call ``phys2bids`` again:
+Using these arguments, we can call ``phys2bids`` ag
+Look back at the last command line output, from the section above.
+It said "Not plotting trigger.
+If you want ain:

 .. code-block:: shell